turingschool/front-end-curriculum/lessons/electron-file-dialogs.md

 });
 ```

 Right now, we just log the name of the files selected to the console when we open a file.
 Try it out.
-You should notice the following that it's logging an array to the console.
+You should notice that it's logging an _array_ to the console.
 In theory, we're only going to want to open one file at a time in our application.
 So, we'll just grab the first file from the array.

 ```js
 const openFile = function () {